-The University of Texas at Austin will soon start putting transgender students' preferred names on all official school documents, including medical records.
+University of Texas will put transgender students' preferred names on official records

 It's an expansion of a policy that started last fall.
 School administrators are working with an LGBT task force to better integrate students' realities into the classroom.